normai/purpleterms/README.md

 <a name="vision"></a>
 ## Vision

-A terminal seems a toy today.
+Today a terminal seems a toy.
 But still e.g. in Windows many system tasks are not available from Explorer, only from console.
 Why?
  Because computers natively do communicate in terms of commands.

-The word **console** I find an even more concise designation for such box, than terminal, because it carries the term 'solid' in it.
-A console represents the system, it must be reliable under all circumstances.
-If it wobbles, the system is unlashed.
+The word console I find an even more concise designation for such box, than terminal, because it carries the term 'solid' in it.
+A console represents the system and must be extra reliable.
+If it wobbles, the system wobbles.

-Of course, Termjnal may never reach such solid state.
-Nevertheless shall this be the direction to look.
-And as for guideline keywords, the top one shall stay '*dead simple*' from Terminal.js original slogan.
+Termjnal may never reach such solid state, but this is the direction to look.
+ And as for guideline keywords, the top one is '*dead simple*' from Terminal.js' original slogan.
+Dead simple for the user, not necessarily for the programmer.

-Last not least, imagine speach recognition applied, and out of nothing further interesting aspects show up.
+Last not least, imagine speach recognition applied to the box, and out of nothing further interesting aspects show up.

 <a name="usage"></a>
 ## Usage